bitseed-org/bitseed/labs/EPS.md

 `electrum --oneserver --server bitseed.ip.address:50002:s`

 Electrum should start and connect to your node.
-The connection light will turn from green to red, and the wallet will fill up with the transaction history and addresses.
-You can now use your Electrum wallet privately.
+The connection light will turn from red to green, and the wallet will fill up with the transaction history and addresses after it is done syncing (syncing may take a minute or two).
+Once the wallet is done syncing, you can now use your Electrum wallet privately with your own Electrum Personal Server running on your Bitseed node.